 - Ashwagandha has a long history of use proven to have several health-promoting effects.
 These effects include increased energy, a faster metabolism.
 An improved overall physical and joint health are also reported.
 Ashwagandha also helps promote a reduced stress response.
 The active ingredients found in this herb are a group of natural compounds, withanolide glycosides.

 - Turmeric is another herb considered to be a plant medicine.
 Turmeric is a common ingredient found in Indian and southeast Asian foods like curry.
 Curcumin is a product of turmeric and gives the plant its yellow color.
 Curcumin reduces oxidation caused by inflammation.
 Research suggests it even “scavenges or neutralizes free radicals.”

-There exists approximately 600 holistic formulas and 250 single plants in Ayurvedic treatments.
-These plant medicines are usually categorized according to the type of treatment required.
-Some of these are therapies for pain relief or increased vitality.
+There exists approximately 600 holistic formulas and 250 single plants in Ayurvedic medicine.
+These plant medicines are usually categorized according to the type of usage required.
+Some of these are therapies for discomfort relief or increased vitality.

 Studies suggest some Ayurvedic herbs may be beneficial to human health.
 Others show that results are inconclusive as to their administration, and dosage, etc.

 Mother Nature or Science: Are Synthetic Drugs the Answer?